 According to the Michigan penal code, violent crimes include but are not limited to, murder, breaking and entering, and assault.
 If the crime your child stands accused of is severe enough, the prosecutor may use one of the above methods to try your child as an adult.

 With few exceptions, drug offense cases involving minors will frequently stay within the family court system unless large quantities are involved.
 This does not decrease the severity of the charges against a juvenile for possessing, transporting, using, or dealing drugs within the case.
+A Michigan Juvenile Crime Attorney is essential, as the charges' severity remains high.

 Michigan and Lansing, in particular, have stringent drug codes with the expressed purpose of limiting drug use within the state.
 If your child has been caught with drugs on school premises, they are likely to face more severe charges than if they were not.